dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-Cover-Letter.md

 * Don't be too flinching in replying the comments, you should show your confidence.
 * Both positive and negative comments should be replied.
 * If a comment is made for a real error, better not explain too much.
+* List all the comments with number and response individually.
+* Conclustions from the reviewer (Major Revisions/Reject) should be removed from the cover letter.